MichaelSchneeberger/rxbp/README.md

 to a *Flowable*.

-If two Flowables have the same base, they should match in the sense of the `connect_flowable` operator, e.g. every pair of elements that get zipped from the two Flowables should belong together.
+If two Flowables have the same base, they should match in the sense of the `collect_flowables` operator, e.g. every pair of elements that get zipped from the two Flowables should belong together.